Best Car Insurance in Alaska (2025) Car Insurance Guide (Cheap Rates + Best Companies)

 FraudPenaltyType of Crime

-False information on an applicationUp to $2,000 fine or jail time of up to 90 days or bothClass B Misdemeanor
+False information on an application$2,000 fine or jail time of up to 90 days or bothClass B Misdemeanor

-Fraudulent acts over the amount of $500,000Up to $50,000 fine or jail time of up to 5 years or bothClass C Felony
+Fraudulent acts over the amount of $500,000$50,000 fine or jail time of up to 5 years or bothClass C Felony

 Compare RatesStart Now →